-The provision for income tax led to an effective tax rate of 22% in both the current and prior periods.
-Our effective tax rate primarily differs from the statutory tax rate due to the impacts of the dividends received deductions.
+The provision for income tax in the current period led to an effective tax rate of 22% compared to 23% in the prior period.
+Our effective tax rate differs from the statutory tax rate primarily due to the impacts of the dividends received deductions and tax credits.